 sometimes cheese and yogurt

-protein and granola bars
+protein shakes/mixprotein and granola barsdiscount Pepperidge Farm bread

 Trader Joe's (every 2-3 months)